iBridges-for-iRODS/ibridges-gui-plugin-example/README.md

 # uv installed
 uv run ibridges-gui
 ```

+If your plugin is detected you should see your plugin name:

 ```
 2025-04-29 15:05:10,854 - ibridges-gui - INFO - Third party tabs: [<class 'ibridgesguicontrib.exampleplugin.example.ExampleTab'>]